National Herbarium of Ukraine

 The National Herbarium of Ukraine is a repository of plant specimens, in Kyiv, Ukraine.
-It was established in 1921 by Professor O. Fomin, who was its first Curator.
-It is now is part of the M.G.
+It was established in 1921 by Professor O. Fomin, who was its first curator.
+It is now part of the M.G.
 Kholodny Institute of Botany, at the National Academy of Sciences of Ukraine, Kyiv, Ukraine.

 Its collection of 2,040,000 specimens includes a number of type specimens, found both in Ukraine and elsewhere, by Ukrainian botanists.

 The herbarium is known by the short code KW, with specific sections being known as: